Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 Land Use

+How a property is categorized can have a significant impact on your property.
 The people that volunteer for committees such as the comprehensive plan update likely DON'T have your ideology.
-The comprehensive plan dictates how the city will classify YOUR land in the future (near and far).
 If you want more say in what happens to YOUR land and YOUR city YOU need to be on these committees or attend the open houses and MAKE YOUR VOICE HEARD.

 Back up to topic menu